 1. Send all international transcripts to be evaluated by either the International Education Research Foundation (www.ierf.org) or World Education Services, Inc. (www.wes.org) for a comprehensive report that they will send directly to Pepperdine.
 This process can take a few weeks.

 2. Submit all original certified transcripts in English to Pepperdine directly.

 3. If your first language is not English, you must submit a minimum score of 550 on the Test of English as Foreign Language (TOEFL).
 If taking the computer-based TOEFL test, you will need a minimum score of 220.
 If taking the Internet-based TOEFL test, you will need a minimum score of 80.
 Information concerning the availability of this test outside of the US can be obtained by contacting TOEFL, Educational Testing Services, Princeton, NJ 08540, USA or online at www.toefl.org.
 As an alternative to the TOEFL, you may submit a score of at least 6.5 on the IELTS exam.

 How long does this program take to complete?

-This program offer great flexibility.
-Each student can progress at his or her own pace, taking fewer or more courses each term, depending on preference.
+This program offers great flexibility.
+Each student can progress at his or her own pace, taking more or fewer courses each term, depending on preference.
 Part-time students may take as few as 3 units per term and full-time students may take as many as 12 or more units per term.
-The program takes two to three years to complete on average.
+The average length of time to complete the program is 2-3 years.

 Classes are offered in the late afternoon and evening.
-Each class meets once per week from 4:15 pm -7 pm, or 7:15 pm - 10 pm.
+Each class meets once per week from 4:15pm-7:00pm, or 7:15pm-10:00 pm.
 Classes are offered Monday-Thursday.
 Summer term classes meet twice per week.